 Employed by a company that is technically groundbreaking; and holds patents for new process (at time of press, patent pending; but this is new as far as anyone knows).
 Hoptroff London is a single-product startup and new sub-company that was founded to supply timekeeping solutions to banks and trading organisations, which as of mid 2017 must be compliant to MIFID2 legislation.
 This law 1 is to limit organisations ability to frontrun trades.
 This is not a normal e-commerce employer, they will only be selling to large banks and trading organisations.

-I was hired as architect and lead developer for the user interface for this solution.
+I was hired as “the developer” for the user interface for this solution.
 Most of the companies tech staff are C++ engineers doing the internal mechanisms for really precise distributed timing.
 I think most of the value that I supplied was building a user centric perspective to the product.
-In this company 'frontend' starts at the datastore, which my code doesn't populate (so including PHP & server setup).
+In this company 'frontend' starts at the datastore, which my code doesn't populate (so including PHP & some server setup).
 I am not claiming the user interface is the patented section.
 I like this project as it is complex, demanding and has a quantifiable definition of correct.
 The heavy volumes of data mean it will be a challenge to render on mobile (not a core userstory).

 This entire project is very clearly NDA-d, the tech challenges that I am solving/ have solved are:

-- The MIFID2 terms state that data must be held for five years, and as these companies trade all the time, every second must be covered.
+- The MIFID2 terms state that data must be held for seven years, and as these companies trade all the time, every second must be covered.
 This requires a volume of data for every relevant machine, sampled on each metric, each second.
 I designed most of the DB Schema.
 The DB is written to continuously, and reads mostly as aggregate operations.

-- There are plenty of metrics being recorded for suitably enabled business applications; so trading organisations can view the performance of different sections of their business process.
+- There are plenty of metrics being recorded for suitably upgraded business applications; so trading organisations can view the performance of different sections of their business process.